rrvsh/aenyrathia-wiki/Characters/Player Characters/Zel'eon Talos.md

   As a bonus action, the wielder can cause this weapon to emit bright light in a 30-foot radius, and dim light 30 feet beyond that.
 The wielder can extinguish the light as a bonus action.
   This magical weapon has 4 charges.
 When its wielder hits a creature with this weapon, it can expend 1 charge and force its target to make a Constitution saving throw.
 On a failure, it is blinded until the beginning of your next turn.
 This weapon regains all expended charges at dawn.
   At 11th level, this weapon grants a +1 bonus to its attack and damage rolls.
 This bonus increases to +2 at 17th leve
+# Level 6
+### Class: Artificer
+- Hit Dice: 6d8
+- Max HP: 64
+-
+*6th level feature*
+- Feature description:
+- Flash of Genius
+- You can offer potent insight at a moment's notice.
+Starting at 6th level, when you or a creature who can hear you within 30 feet, makes an ability check or saving throw, you can use your reaction to add your Intelligence modifier to that roll.You can use this reaction a number of times equal to your Intelligence modifier (a minimum of once), and you regain all of your expended uses when you complete a long rest.
 # Spell List